vikasdo/internship-project/README.md

 ### College-Notes-Gallery And blogging system
 # Abstract
 * About The System
-1. This project intends to provide the students with an environment where they can upload their notes online.
-This project has only a single agenda, that is, to allow students to upload their study materials online Here you have to sign up inorder to upload any kind of files.
-When you sign up then you can view the uploading dashboard.
-From there you can upload your files and later on you can download them.
+1. This project intends to provide the students with an environment where they can upload their notes online and Have a discussion forum along with teachers and any one can publish their blogs and articles also
 2. And these all features have made management of site easier as the user can change the content and setting any time he/she want rather than opening the whole source code and changing each line of codes.
 A clean and responsive dashboard is provided in the admin panel for the easy management of this project.
 * This project in PHP helps in easy management of the notes and study materials for the students.
 Design of this project is pretty and responsive so that user won’t find it difficult to understand, use and navigate.